Best PM tools for freelancers in 2026: ranked with criteria

 Why this ranking

-We weighted fit for solo and small-team client work (retainers, milestones, visibility), time and invoicing integrations, learning curve, mobile/offline reality, and total cost at typical freelancer seat counts.
+We weighted fit for solo and small-team client work (retainers, milestones, visibility), time tracking and invoicing integrations, integrations with your stack, learning curve, mobile/offline reality, and total cost at typical freelancer seat counts.
 Rankings are editorial—your niche (video, dev, marketing) may reorder two adjacent picks.

 Top 5 on the radar